giacman/markov_chain_project/README.md

 1. Fetch content from the web.
 To fetch Jarvis Cocker lyrics we will try to use musixmatch API (musixmatch.com)

-2. Generate (train?)
-Markov chain with data.

-3. Generate and display lyrics using Markov chain model.
+2. Generate and display lyrics using Markov chain model.

 For more info on Markov chains you can have a look here: https://en.wikipedia.org/wiki/Markov_chain